schipholgroup/takeoff/docs/_deployment-steps/deploy_to_kubernetes.md

 # Deploy to Kubernetes

-Deploy a Kubernetes resource, as well as a Kubernetes secret containing your Docker registry credentials.
+Deploy a Kubernetes resource, as well as optionally a Kubernetes secret containing your Docker registry credentials.
 This secret containing the Docker registry credentials is always called "acr-auth".
-Also will create a Kubernetes secret of any secrets available in your cloud vault that match the application name.
+Also can create a Kubernetes secret of any secrets available in your cloud vault that match the application name.
 This Kubernetes secret will be given the name:
 {application_name}-secret.
 All cloud vault secrets will be stored in a key-value form in this single Kubernetes Secret.
 If any of the Kubernetes resources already exists, this step will update them where appropriate.
 An update is done forcefully, using